2 min read

 The handling of private data is the subject of controversial public debate.
 Everyone expresses concerns about the handling of private data, but most people pass it on to third parties via social media without hesitation.
 A controversy that is often left hanging in the air.

 Perhaps a new way of looking at data, apps and users is needed?
 New ideas in dealing with data already exist and just need to be spread.
-One idea in particular appeals to us and we would like to present it here.
+One idea in particular appeals to me and I would like to present it here.
 It is the so-called zero data apps.

 The traditional way